 Are Navy SEALs Marines?

-The United States Navy SEALs are more restricted and difficult to join forces than the United States Marines.
-The United States Marine Corps (commonly known as USMC or Marines) is one of the five military branches of the United States Department of Defense.
+The US Navy SEALs are more restricted and difficult to join forces with than the US Marines.
+The United States Marine Corps (abbreviated USMC or Marines) is one of the five military branches of the United States Department of Defense.